Pickering Interfaces

-Pickering Interfaces is a test and measurement company headquartered in Clacton-on-Sea, United Kingdom.
+Pickering Interfaces is a British electronic test and measurement company headquartered in Clacton-on-Sea, United Kingdom.
 Pickering designs, manufactures and markets a range of switching, simulation and cabling products in the LXI, PXI, and PCI platforms.
 These products are sold into the functional test, hardware-in-the-loop simulation (HILS) and design verifications markets.

-Pickering is a privately owned company with design and manufacturing facilities in Clacton-on-Sea, UK and Trinec in the Czech Republic, together with additional company operated direct sales and support operations in the USA, Germany, France, Sweden and China.
+Pickering is a privately owned company with design and manufacturing facilities in Clacton-on-Sea, UK and Třinec in the Czech Republic, together with additional company operated direct sales and support operations in the US, Germany, France, Sweden and China.

+History

+Pickering Interfaces was established in 1988 as a subsidiary of Pickering Electronics, a reed relay manufacturer founded in 1968 in Clacton-on-Sea, England.
+The new company focused on modular signal switching for automated test equipment, debuting with the System 10 GPIB-controlled switch module.

+During the 1990s, Pickering released successive systems, System 20 (IEEE-488), System 30 (VXI), and in 1998, its first PXI switch card, followed by PCI-based products in 2000 and the high-density BRIC PXI series in 2002.
+By 2005, the firm offered over 500 PXI modules and became an early supplier of LXI-certified switching products.

+Pickering joined the PXI Systems Alliance in 1998.
+Its original PXI modules from the late 1990s remain in production, with the current catalogue exceeding 3,500 PXI/PXIe variants.

+Between 2005 and 2009 the company expanded manufacturing from the UK to the Czech Republic and opened sales/support offices in the US, Europe, and Asia.
+In 2025, it marked 20 years in Czechia, added a Penang, Malaysia site, grew its US presence, and acquired Mumfords Engineering to strengthen tooling capabilities.

-Principal product range
+Product range

 Pickering's primary products are in the PXI, LXI, USB and PCI platforms, specifically in switching, programmable resistors, attenuators, power supplies, basic instrumentation, software and cabling for these products.